argmin-rs/argmin/README.md

 Instead you can focus on implementing your algorithm and let `argmin-codegen` do the rest.

 - Easy framework for the implementation of optimization algorithms: Define a struct to hold your data, implement a single iteration of your method and let argmin generate the rest with `#[derive(ArgminSolver)]`.
 This lead to similar interfaces for different solvers, making it easy for users.
-- Pure Rust implementations of a wide range of optimization methods: This avoids the need to compile and interface C code.
+- Pure Rust implementations of a wide range of optimization methods: This avoids the need to compile and interface C/C++/Fortran code.
 - Type-agnostic: Many problems require data structures that go beyond simple vectors to represent the parameters.
 In argmin, everything is generic: All that needs to be done is implementing certain traits on your data type.
 For common types, these traits are already implemented.
 - Convenient: Automatic and consistent logging of anything that may be important.
 Log to the terminal, to a file or implement your own loggers.
 Future plans include sending metrics to databases and connecting to big data piplines.
 - Algorithm evaluation: Methods to assess the performance of an algorithm for different parameter settings, problem classes, ...

 Since this crate is in a very early stage, so far most points are only partially implemented or remain future plans.

 ## What is still needed?

 The following list shows some of the important parts that need to be tackled in the near future:

-- (Much, much) more optimization algorithms
+- More optimization algorithms
-- Tests, tests, tests!
+- Tests
 - Evaluation on real problems
-- Strong focus on speed
+- Improve speed
 - Making it ready for wasm and `#![no_std]`
-- Useful documentation
-- Extensive tutorials
+- Documentation & Tutorials

 Any help is appreciated!